Zy0d0x0/HS2-Reversing/README.md

 Then we flash to our radio like normal.

-Note: When following these instructions, please remember that any changes you make could potentially brick your radio.
+Note: As you are following these instructions, please remember that any changes you make could potentially brick your radio.
 I do not take any responsibility for the actions you perform.

 The final result of our work, where we can see the following firmware files have been created: https://github.com/Zy0d0x0/HS2-Firmware